tranducliem/research/README.md

 * [License](http://192.168.0.18/research/)
 * Version: 2.2.3

+## Miêu tả:
+    "A Controller is simply a class file that is named in a way that can be associated with a URI.
+    Consider this URI: example.com/index.php/blog/
+    In the above example, CodeIgniter would attempt to find a controller named blog.php and load it."

 ## Code model My_Model để cho model kế thừa sử dụng lại sau này, một sô function cơ bản trong class My_Model
     /**
      *